OscarAC/aws-bincity/README.md

 &nbsp;

-In the next section a description of the architecture is presented to better understand the different components and services that the stack will deploy, starting the a view of the different roles that participate in the architecture, the mechanism for deploying the system, the model of the back-end, and the model for the persistence and monitoring.
+In the next section, a description of the architecture is presented to better understand the different components and services that the stack will deploy, starting with a view of the different roles that participate in the architecture, the mechanism for deploying the system, the model of the back-end, and the model for the persistence and monitoring.

 &nbsp;